1697 Polish–Lithuanian royal election: History

 On July 27, 1697, Augustus, backed by Russia, Austria and Brandenburg-Prussia, crossed Polish border near Czeladź in Lesser Poland.
 He marched towards Kraków, but was not allowed to enter the ancient capital, as the Starosta of Kraków, Franciszek Wielopolski, himself a supporter of Conti, did not let him into the city.
 The stalemate was quickly solved after Wielopolski had accepted a bribe, but soon another problem appeared.
-According to the Polish law, the coronation in Wawel Cathedral was to be carried out only with royal insignia, kept in Wawel Treasury.
+According to Polish law, the coronation in Wawel Cathedral was to be carried out only with royal insignia, kept in Wawel Treasury.
 There were eight locks in the door to the Treasury, with eight keys.
 The keys were kept by eight Senators, out of which six supported Conti.
 Augustus II and his entourage decided to make a hole in the Treasury wall, leaving the door intact.

-On September 15, 1697, Augustus signed the Pacta Conventa, and was crowned new King of Poland, August II, by Bishop of Kujawy, Stanisław Dąmbski.
+On September 15, 1697, Augustus signed the Pacta Conventa, and was crowned the new King of Poland, August II, by Bishop of Kujawy, Stanisław Dąmbski.
 Primate Radziejowski refused to recognize the coronation, stating that Conti was the rightful monarch.
 Radziejowski started the so-called Łowicz Rokosz, which gathered supporters of the Frenchman.
 Conti himself arrived at the Baltic Sea port of Gdańsk on September 26, 1697, with a squadron of six ships commanded by Jean Bart.
-Since Russia concentrated its army near Lithuanian border, a possibility of an international conflict was real.
+Since Russia concentrated its army near the Lithuanian border, a possibility of an international conflict was real.
 The situation was solved without foreign intervention, as on November 9, the attack of troops loyal to Augustus forced Conti to abandon his quarters in Oliwa, and to leave Poland.
 On December 12, 1697, Conti returned to France.

-Primate Radziejowski refused to recognize Augustus until spring of 1698, when he received a large sum of money, and was promised a government post.
+Primate Radziejowski refused to recognize Augustus until the spring of 1698, when he received a large sum of money, and was promised a government post.